soumendrak/hashnode/cldtstvjg000e09jzb209buhp.md

 * Monolithic and distributed server; why and hows

-* Designing an API which involved network devices, laptops, scanners, and IoTs.
+* Designing an API that involved network devices, laptops, scanners, and IoTs.

 It went well.
 We got our thought process aligned on many points.